 Even with all the walking I was doing, I needed my Crossfit sessions so I booked one month with Crossfit Spree for 140 euros.
 No, that’s not cheap at all but Berlin gyms are not in general.
 For a regular boring-looking gym, I was being asked 90 euros.

 That’s It For Berlin!

-Feel free to ask me any question you may have about my stay, I know I had a ton before my trip started.
-I will also be posting a list of my favorite Berlin venues and restaurants in the next few weeks so make sure to like MTL State on Facebook and Twitter or subscribe for updates at the bottom of this page!
+Feel free to ask me any questions you may have about my stay, I know I had a ton before my trip started.
+I will also be posting a list of my favourite Berlin venues and restaurants in the next few weeks.